What to do when you become an accidental landlord in the UK

 Fire Safety

-Private sector landlords are required from 1 October 2015 to have at least one smoke alarm installed on every storey of their properties and a carbon monoxide alarm in any room containing a solid fuel burning appliance (e.g. a coal fire or wood burning stove).
+From 1 October 2015, private sector landlords are required to install at least one smoke alarm on every storey of their properties and a carbon monoxide alarm in any room containing a solid fuel appliance (e.g., a coal fire or wood-burning stove).

 All upholstered furniture and furnishings provided by the landlord must meet fire safety standards; this means that any sofas, cushions, chairs, or mattresses must carry the fire-resistant symbol.